MBuffenoir/b4c/README.md

 #Description

 Battle 4 coins (B4C) is a bitcoins monetized starcraft II match platform.
+It could easily be extended to any Blizzard Game and further on to any (video or not) game ...
 Users can register and link a Starcraft 2 player profile to their account.

 Match are proposed by the players themselves.
 They define how much bitcoins they engage in the match pot and the winner takes it all.